Skip to main content

 Current Research

-The Politics of Home Ownership.
-Thurston examines the important role that the federal government played since the 1930s in who could own a home and uncovers the important role of citizen efforts to expand access to home ownership to groups discriminated against.
+The Politics of Credit, Debt, and Asset Inequality in the U.S. Thurston examines the important role that the federal government played since the 1930s in who could obtain home mortgages and uncovers the important role of citizen efforts to expand access to home ownership to groups discriminated against.
 Advocacy groups, including the NAACP and the Women’s Equity Action League, fought for minorities, women, and low-income people against discriminatory government policies such as restrictive covenants that limited home ownership.
+More recently, Thurston’s work has examined the role of interest groups, racial conflict, and political geography in explaining the unequal development of who gets access to debt relief.
+She is currently working on a project that examines the politics of the ownership society in the wake of the minority rights revolution of the 1960s and 1970s.

 Selected Publications